Roasted Carrot Harissa Hummus

 • black pepper to taste

-• ¼ cup filtered water, more if needed
+• 1/2 cup filtered water, divided, more if needed

 Instructions

-• Roast the Carrots: Heat a 10-inch sauté pan over medium heat and add 1 tbsp olive oil.
-Once the oil is shimmering, add the chopped carrots and cook for about 10 minutes, stirring every other minute.
+• Roast the Carrots: Heat a 10-inch sauté pan over medium heat and add 1 tablespoon olive oil.
+Once the oil is shimmering, add 2 cups carrots cut into 2 inch chunks and cook for about 10 minutes, stirring every other minute.
 The carrots should be nicely browned but not burned.

 • Reduce the heat to medium-low.
 Add ¼ cup filtered water to the pan and cover with a lid.
 Continue cooking for another 10 minutes, until the carrots are completely tender and the water has evaporated.
 Let the carrots cool slightly.

-• Make the Hummus: In a food processor, combine the chickpeas, roasted carrots, lemon juice, garlic, tahini, 3 tbsp olive oil, and harissa paste.
+• Make the Hummus: In a food processor, combine 1 drained can chickpeas, roasted carrots, juice of 1 lemon, 1 1/2 teaspoons garlic, 2 tablespoons tahini, 3 tablespoons olive oil, and 1-2 tablespoons harissa paste.
 Season with sea salt and black pepper to taste.

 • Blend for about 30 seconds.
 Add ¼ cup filtered water, scrape down the sides of the bowl, and blend again until smooth.
 Add more water as needed to reach your desired consistency.
 Keep in mind that hummus thickens in the fridge — it’s easier to thin it out later than to fix a watery batch.